-Trying to explain the true answer to this question would be like trying to teach her algebra, there are just too many building blocks she is yet to understand.
+Trying to explain the true answer to this question would be like trying to teach her algebra: there are just too many building blocks she has yet to understand.
 So, as parents often do, I looked for a simplified explanation she might be able to relate to.
 All I could come up with was this...

-When I lose something, it's gone; it’s attributes, the space it filled, its significance to me – these things pretty much fade away.
-I either forget about it and move on, or, if whatever I have lost was important, I replace it.
+When I lose something, it's gone; its attributes, the space it filled, its significance to me pretty much fade away.
+I either forget about it and move on or, if whatever I have lost was important, I replace it.
 This is not what we do with people.
-We don't lose people, forget them or replace them.
+We don't lose people, forget them, or replace them.

-I still think about reaching out to my mother, less often than when she was living, but often enough.
-When I do look for her I don't find a void – I find memory, emotion, longing, aching, fondness and a million other things.
+I still think about reaching out to my mother, less often than when she was living but often enough.
+When I do look for her, I don't find a void; I find memory, emotion, longing, aching, fondness, and a million other things.
 Her body has left this world, but the space she occupied in the hearts of those who knew her is still full.
-I'll admit the range of emotions I feel as a result of loving my mother has changed since her death, but if anything the spectrum is much broader because it now includes feelings that are depressing, sad and dark.
+I'll admit the range of emotions I feel toward my mother has changed since her death but, if anything, the spectrum is much broader because it now includes feelings that are depressing, sad, and dark.

-How odd that our relationships with people can become even more complicated once they are gone – we still feel things towards them like longing, anger, guilt, and want; we still wish they'd help us resolve our unanswered questions; we still look to them for advice on matters long after their gone.
+How odd that our relationships with people can become even more complicated once they are gone.
+We still feel things towards them like longing, anger, guilt, and want; we still wish they'd help us resolve our unanswered questions; we still look to them for advice on matters long after they're gone.
 Commonsense tells me the "relationship" we have with the dead is merely with their memory, but it feels so much more alive that this.

 You may disagree, but for me there is no loss, no difference of zero, and no deficit.
-I still know exactly where to find my deceased loved ones, I will never let them go, and they will never be replaced.
-If you say I'm sorry for your loss I will know what you mean; this word is just what we say and I will continue to use it to be sure.
-But I now understand that in this context “loss" can't hold up to its standard definition.
-Instead it means something different to every new griever who hears it.
+I still know exactly where to find my deceased loved ones.
+I will never let them go.
+They will never be replaced.
+If you say I'm sorry for your loss, I will know what you mean; this word is just what we say and I will continue to use it to be sure.
+But I now understand that in this context, "loss" can't hold up to its standard definition.
+Instead, it means something different to every new griever who hears it.

-Subscribe to receive posts straight to your e-mail inbox.
+Subscribe to receive posts straight to your inbox.